hpc-uk/build-instructions/apps/CP2K/ARCHER2-CP2K-2023.1.xsmm/README.md

 This document provides instructions on how to build CP2K 2023.1.xsmm and its dependencies on ARCHER2 full system.

-Please note, this CP2K version includes the libxsmm library, which supports small matrix-matrix multiplications, and replaces CP2K's own libsmm library.
-The libxsmm library is not included in the default cp2k-2023.1 build due to the fact that cp2k/libxsmm is known to fail on ARCHER2 for some hybrid MPI/OpenMP configurations.
+Please note, this CP2K version includes the `libxsmm` library, which supports small matrix-matrix multiplications, and replaces CP2K's own `libsmm` library.
+The `libxsmm` library is not included in the default CP2K 2023.1 build due to the fact that CP2K with `libxsmm` is known to fail on ARCHER2 for some hybrid MPI/OpenMP configurations.
 For other types of job however, this version may give a faster time to solution compared to CP2K 2023.1.

 Further information on CP2K can be found at [the CP2K website](https://www.cp2k.org) and on the